OhmSpectator/streetviews-grabber/README.md

   --fov [20-120]        field of view of the street views.
 Less the value,
                         more zoomed the images.
 Must be in a range between 20 and 120.
 Default is 50.
+  --step STEP           a step in meters with which the script walks through
+                        routes, i.e., probes for a street view availability.
+                        Also it effect the radius of the search for a street view.
+The radius is a half of a step.
+Default is 10.

   --rand                in the case of debug run, randomize the route to be
                         handled (by default, the first one is taken) --visualize           visualize the walking process: show all the points of